Blog post by Erica Waasdorp

 For Further Reading

-For other idea’s on how to succeed in monthly giving, check out this article by our friend at:
+For other idea’s on how to succeed in monthly giving, check out these articles by our friend at: